g1eng/httpfilter/README.md

 ## `HttpFilter`

-A set of conditional access control wrappers for golang web application based on [httprouter](https://github.com/julienschmidt/httprouter).
+A set of conditional access control wrappers for golang web application based on [httprouter](https://github.com/julienschmidt/httprouter) and http.HandlerFunc.

 ### Status